-Conventional loans are often known as conformal or conforming loans or mortgages but they are not always the same.
-Conforming loans are the loans that are guaranteed by either Fannie Mae or Freddie Mac but conventional loans don’t always have be sponsored by the two companies.
-So what this means is that while all conforming loans are conventional, not all conventional loans are conforming.
+Conventional loans are often known as conformal or conforming home loans or home mortgages but they are not always the same.
+Conforming home loans are the loans that are guaranteed by either Fannie Mae or Freddie Mac but conventional loans don’t always have be sponsored by the two companies.
+So what this means is that while all conforming home loans are conventional, not all conventional home loans are conforming.
 To get guaranteed by Fannie Mae or Freddie Mac, the amount of the loan needs to be within their specified limits and one of their limits is the amount limit which is set annually by Federal Housing Finance Agency (FHFA).
 Although that amount varies from state to state, it is set the same for most of the country except for areas with higher priced homes and real estate.
-In 2019, the limit was set to $548,250.00 for a one unit dwelling in fiscal 2021.
+In 2019, the conventional loan limit was set to $548,250.00 for a one unit dwelling in fiscal 2021.
 This is the limit that a lender would be guaranteed to be sponsored by Fannie Mae or Freddie Mac.
 If the limit was exceeded, the two companies won’t cover the loan and it will not be a conforming loan anymore.
-For example, a jumbo loan of let’s say $750000 would be a conventional loan but not a conforming loan because the limit is exceeded for it to be guaranteed by Fannie Mae or Freddie Mac.
+For example, a jumbo loan of let’s say $650,000 would be a conventional loan but not a conforming home loan because the limit is exceeded for it to be guaranteed by Fannie Mae or Freddie Mac.
 In this case please view our Jumbo Mortgage section of the website.
 Below is a graph that will demonstrate the loan limits for conforming and high balance conforming for one to four dwelling units:

-Conventional loans make up for more than two-thirds of the market of the home loans issued in the United States.
+Conventional loans make up for more than two-thirds of the market of the home loans or home mortgages issued in the United States.

 Who qualifies for a conventional loan and what are the requirements?

-Although the qualifications for a conventional loan have tightened, the base remains the same.
-There are no loans for people with no verifications, background or people who can provide no down payment.
+Although the qualifications for a conventional home loans have tightened, the base remains the same.
+There are no home loans for people with no verifications, background or people who can provide no down payment.
 That’s all in the past.